Nochubuena/V.E.T/SETUP_COMPLETE.md

 ## Next Steps: Configure Your Connection

-You've already created your collections on Render!
+You've already created your collections in MongoDB!
 Now you just need to connect your backend to them.

 ### Option 1: MongoDB Atlas (Cloud - Recommended)